apache/dubbo-website/docs/en-us/dev/SPI.md

 The SPI method invocation has the URL parameter（Or Entity that has URL attribute）

-In this way depended SPI can get configuration from URL, after config all SPI key needed, configuration information will be passed from outer by URL.URL act as a bus when pass the config information.
+In this way depended SPI can get configuration from URL, after config all SPI key needed, configuration information will be passed from outer by URL.
+URL acts as a bus when passing the config information.

 Demo: two SPI `CarMaker`、`WheelMaker`